 BUDMANI, Petar

 BUDMANI, Petar (Pero).
 Dubrovnik 27.10.1835 — Castelferretti near Ancona 27.12.1914.
-Croatian Slavic Linguist.
-Son of sea captain Vlad B. and Ana-Marija Stula.
-Studied Sanskrit and several other subjects at Vienna University in the 1860s.
+Croatian Serb Slavic Linguist.
+Son of sea captain Vlad B. and Ana-Marija Stula, educated in Dubrovnik.
+From 1853 studied Sanskrit and several other subjects at Vienna University (without degree).
+In 1861 married Emilia (Mile) Lopižić (11 children) and returned to Dubrovnik.
 In 1868-82 Professor at Dubrovnik Gymnasium.
 Active in Serb Catholic Movement there.
 Stayed also much in Italy, where he had a house near Ancona.
 In 1883 he moved to Zagreb, where he worked 24 years, till 1904, as the redactor of the great Serbo-Croatian dictionary.
 In 1907 retired to Italy.
-He made the first direct translations from Sanskrit to Croatian.
+He knew many languages and made the first direct translations from Sanskrit to Croatian.

 Edited vols.
 2-6 of the Serbo-Croatian dictionary published by JAZU, Zagreb 1883-1904; edited Croatian texts of the renaissance period.